JSkynol/RPG_Game/README.md

 		eg if someone needs an umberella to go outside, or a pick to go mining, it should only take a day or two. if you return to the people they might have already found another (maybe consequences too if they dont)
 	- quests are updated when the player is given more information, if someone asks you to go somewhere but when you return they arent there, you dont just automatically know where to go, you have to find a note, or look around or something
 	- no spoon feeding (all information only updated when player finds out) eg dragon at x only found out because someone fleeing from the village, or a scout found it and ran to the nearest village -

-information system
+-information system
 	- info only updates once you find something eg, map wont tell you where things are until you discover it (and then talk to someone who knows) or talk to someone about it and find its location